-All of these experiences represent compelling stories, and the fact that someone demonstrates the readiness to retool, the drive to earn a degree while shouldering other responsibilities, and the courage to enter the workforce through non-conventional means all say important things that potential employers should know about.
+These experiences represent compelling stories, and the fact that someone demonstrates the readiness to retool, the drive to earn a degree while shouldering other responsibilities, and the courage to enter the workforce through non-conventional means say important things that potential employers should know about.
 So in your resume, your cover letters, your interviews, and any other communication you have with potential employers, you should be ready to tell your complete story, rather than just rely on a degree listed at the bottom of your resume to say all there is to say about your experience.

 All of these steps could lead to a job offer that does not require competing with hundreds of other candidates, some of whom might look better than you on paper.
-But in the rough-and-tumble game of hustling for a job, scissors (i.e., your talent cutting through the noise) cuts paper, and can provide the rock upon which to build your career.
+But in the rough-and-tumble game of hustling for a job, scissors (i.e., your talent cutting through the noise) cuts paper and can provide the rock upon which to build your career.